Everest Heli Photography Tour - 3 Days Itinerary and Cost

 Perfect Season for Everest Heli Photography tour

 The ideal times for the Everest Heli Photography tour are in the spring (March to May) or fall (September to November).
 The hike is more enjoyable and scenic during these times of year due to the stable weather and excellent mountain vistas.
 While springtime highs hover around 20 degrees Celsius, temperatures can drop to 5 degrees Celsius or below at night in higher elevations.
-Daytime highs in the fall often exceed 25 °C, while nighttime lows drop below -10 °C. Summer (June–August) and winter (December–February) are also good times to go trekking.
+Daytime highs in the fall often exceed 25 °C, while nighttime lows drop below -10 °C. Summer (June–August) and winter (December–February) are also good times to go at winter and the rainy season for gorgous picture and no trouble to travel, as all transport is by helicopter.
 Daytime highs in the summer might reach 27 degrees Celsius, especially at higher elevations.
 Afternoons, nevertheless, are mild, hovering about 5°C. Wintertime highs can reach 15 degrees Celsius, while lows can dip to -20 degrees Celsius.

 Facilities and Essentials